DEAL-US/AYNEXT/README.md

  ### Negatives generation

-The generation of negative examples is performed in function generate_negatives.
-This function iterates over every positive in every testing set and delegates the generation of a number of negatives to functions that represent different strategies.
+The generation of negative examples is performed by the generate_negatives function of classes that extend the NegativesGenerator class.
+These are used by the generate_negatives function of the KGDataset class, which iterates over every positive in every testing set and delegates the generation of a number of negatives to negatives generators that represent different strategies.
 Note that there is a filter of the positive examples used to generate negative examples:

 ```python
 if(positive[0] not in self.ignored_rels_positives):